 This misunderstanding needs to be clarified.
-The Commission is clearly the authority having jurisdiction, and is ultimately responsible for the proper provision of fire and rescue services.
-It has the authority to provide those services either directly, or by contract with the current service providers or others of its choosing.
+The Commission is clearly the authority having jurisdiction and is ultimately responsible for the proper provision of fire and rescue services.
+It has the authority to provide those services either directly or by contract with the current service providers or others of its choosing.
 Therefore, it is mandatory that it maintain controlling authority in all matters.
-While ESCi is not advocating that the District or its Commissioners involve themselves in day to day operational direction, we are encouraging the District to clarify its role in setting the vision, determining the objectives for levels of service, and providing overall goals for the manner in which services are to be provided.
+While we are not advocating that the District or its Commissioners involve themselves in day-to-day operational direction, we are encouraging the District to clarify its role in setting the vision, determining the objectives for levels of service, and providing overall goals for the manner in which services are to be provided.
 In addition, its financial oversight of the operational agencies is critical.

 Additional concerns arise when reading, in detail, the contract between the District and KLVFRD.
-Section 7 of the contract requires the department to provide its services "as provided for in the Monroe County Master Public Fire Defense Plan" or any other similar planning documents adopted by Monroe County.
-During interviews with the fire department, however, ESCi observed attitudes of near-contempt for the County that appears to have a long history.
-There was no indication of an effort to work within any County Fire Defense Plan, but rather a significant independence on the part of the department.
+Section 7 of the contract requires the Department to provide its services "as provided for in the Monroe County Master Public Fire Defense Plan" or any other similar planning documents adopted by Monroe County.
+During interviews with the Fire Department, however, we observed attitudes of near-contempt for the County that appear to have a long history.
+There was no indication of an effort to work within any County Fire Defense Plan but rather a significant independence on the part of the Department.
 This paragraph should be revisited and, if it is the intention of the District Commission, the KLVFRD should be directed to improve its cooperation and relationship with the County, its officials, and its fire department members.

-Paragraph 10 of the contract directs the KLVFRD to submit its proposed budget "in a format specified by the District".
+Paragraph 10 of the contract directs the KLVFRD to submit its proposed budget "in a format specified by the District."
 However, there was no indication that any specific format had been officially designated by the Commissioners.
 This should be clarified prior to the next budget.
 The budget process, in general, should be in writing and clearly understood by both parties.

 Paragraph 11.3 indicates that travel expenses must be submitted in accordance with the "District's adopted Travel Authorization and Expense Policy."
-No one was able to provide this policy for review.
+No one was able to provide this policy to us for review.
 The clause in the contract or the described policy should be clarified and distributed.

-Paragraph 15 of the contract provides a requirement that all members of the department provide a policy of liability insurance on his/her private vehicle as required by Florida law and to provide "proof of insurance in a form acceptable to the District."
-This is an unusual requirement to be found in a service contract such as this, and ESCi encourages a review by legal counsel to ensure that the District is not inadvertently establishing a relationship between itself and the individual member's personal vehicles that could have unintended consequences.
-If, in fact, the department does not have direct control over the use of the personal vehicles of its members, this paragraph may be unnecessary.
-Other state laws governing personal vehicles being used by volunteer firefighters should be reviewed to determine whether they provide sufficient protections.
+Paragraph 15 of the contract provides a requirement that all members of the Department provide a policy of liability insurance on his/her private vehicle as required by Florida law and to provide "proof of insurance in a form acceptable to the District."
+This is an unusual requirement to be found in a service contract such as this.
+If, in fact, the Department does not have direct control over the use of the personal vehicles of its members, this paragraph may be unnecessary.
+However, the District's legal counsel has indicated that the measure does not establish any relationship between the Department and the member's personal vehicles and is, therefore, not problematic.

-Paragraph 16 of the contract requires that KLVFRD provide a Length of Service Awards Program for the purpose or enhancing recruitment and retention of volunteer/paid on call (POC) personnel.
+Paragraph 16 of the contract requires that KLVFRD provide a Length of Service Awards Program for the purpose or enhancing recruitment and retention of volunteer/POC personnel.
 No such program has been established.
 The paragraph should be enforced, eliminated, or revised.

-The By-Laws of the KLVFRD will be discussed in greater depth in other sections of this report.
+The by-laws of the KLVFRD will be discussed in greater depth in other sections of this report.
 However, as it relates to responsibilities and lines of authority, the document presents a few concerns that will be discussed here.